-a.
-Cylindrical external, internal, and external-internal grinding machines, having all of the following:

-- 1. Limited to cylindrical grinding; and - 2.
+- a.
+Cylindrical external, internal, and external-internal grinding machines, having all of the following: - 1.
+Limited to cylindrical grinding; and - 2.
 Limited to a maximum workpiece capacity of 150 mm outside diameter or length. - b.
-Machines designed specifically as jig grinders that do not have a z-axis or a w-axis, with a positioning accuracy with "all compensations available" less (better) than 3.0 μm according to ISO 230/2 (2006) or national equivalents. - c.
+Machines designed specifically as jig grinders that do not have a z-axis or a w-axis, with a "unidirectional positioning repeatability" less (better) than 1.1 μm. - c.
 Surface grinders. - d.
 Electrical discharge machines (EDM) of the non-wire type which have two or more rotary axes which can be coordinated simultaneously for "contouring control"; - e.
 Machine tools for removing metals, ceramics or "composites", having all of the following: - 1.
 Removing material by means of any of the following: - a.
 Water or other liquid jets, including those employing abrasive additives; - b.
 Electron beam; or - c.
 "Laser" beam; and - 2.
 At least two rotary axes having all of the following: - a.
 Can be coordinated simultaneously for "contouring control"; and - b.
-A positioning accuracy of less (better) than 0.003°; - f.
+A positioning "accuracy" of less (better) than 0.003°; - f.
 Deep-hole-drilling machines and turning machines modified for deep-hole-drilling, having a maximum depth-of-bore capability exceeding 5 m. - 1-2.B.2.
 Numerically controlled optical finishing machine tools equipped for selective material removal to produce non-spherical optical surfaces having all of the following characteristics: - a.
 Finishing the form to less (better) than 1.0 μm; - b.
 Finishing to a roughness less (better) than 100 nm rms; - c.
 Four or more axes which can be coordinated simultaneously for "contouring control"; and - d.
 Using any of the following processes: - 1.
 'Magnetorheological finishing (MRF)'; - 2.
 'Electrorheological finishing (ERF)'; - 3.
 'Energetic particle beam finishing'; - 4.
-'Inflatable membrane tool finishing; or - 5.
+'Inflatable membrane tool finishing'; or - 5.
 'Fluid jet finishing'.